CenterForOpenScience/SHARE/whitepapers/tasks/Harvest.md

 ## Considerations
-* Ingestion MUST be able to respect rate limits
+* Harvesters MUST be able to respect rate limits
-* Ingestion SHOULD be able to collect data from arbitrary date ranges
+* Harvesters SHOULD be able to collect data from arbitrary date ranges
-* Ingestion SHOULD NOT consume all available memory
+* Harvesters SHOULD NOT consume all available memory
-* Ingestion SHOULD have a reasonable timeout
+* Harvesters SHOULD have a reasonable timeout

 ## Parameters
-* `ingest_config_id` -- The PK of the IngestConfig to use
+* `source_config_id` -- The PK of the IngestConfig to use
 * `start_date` --
 * `end_date` --
 * `limit` -- The maximum number of documents to collect.
 Defaults to `None` (Unlimited)